-For spent convictions which are not 'protected', please select 'no' on the relevant F&P form and send full details, separate to the F&P form, in writing and directly to the Senior Manager of Authorisations.
+For spent convictions which are not 'protected', please select 'no' on the relevant F&P form and send full details, separate to the F&P form, in writing and marked for the attention of the Senior Manager, to Authorisations@iomfsa.im.
 All correspondence will be dealt with in the strictest confidence and the Authority will acknowledge receipt directly to the individual in question.
 Details must be supplied even if they have been supplied to the Authority in previous applications.